UNINETTSigma2/documentation/files_storage/nird.md

 ### Snapshots

-In addition to geo-replication NIRD supports snapshots of project areas and home directories.
+In addition to geo-replication NIRD supports snapshots of project areas and home directories allowing for recovery of deleted data.
 For more information, visit [backup](backup.md) page.

 ### Mounts on HPC